 Sand smelt are small, slender fish with two dorsal fins, large eyes and a forked tail.
-Sand smelt have a silvery line which runs horizontally along the length of the fish; begins as a very defined black line in post larval stage.
+Sand smelt have a silvery line which runs horizontally along the length of the fish.
 The area above the silvery line is yellow/green, and the edges of the scales have small black speckles, which forms a cross-hatch appearance.
 The underside of the fish is silver.
 The diameter of their eye is equal to the length of their snout.

-Sand smelt are a completely different species to smelt (page 38), so be careful not to mis-record.
+Sand smelt are a completely different species to smelt (page 33), so be careful not to misrecord.
 Smelt have a distinctive cucumber smell, a more pointed snout, one dorsal fin and an adipose fin.
 Anchovy also look similar but have a protruding upper jaw.

 Sand smelt prefer warmer waters and as such they inhabit inshore regions during the summer months.
 Sand smelt can also be found in harbours, estuaries, rivers and can tolerate very low salinities.
-Sand smelt are frequently found over sandy or muddy seabeds at depths of 20 m.
+Sand smelt are frequently found over sandy or muddy sea beds at depths of 20 m.
 Large shoals can be caught inshore in the autumn.